statechannels/website/server/docs/getting-started.md

 At its core, Counterfactual is centered around a type of conditional transaction based on the outcome of an `AppInstance`; these applications can be installed, updated, and uninstalled between users with a shared hub.
 Each `AppInstance` install creates a new virtual state channel; uninstalling the `AppInstance` corresponds to closing the channel.

-To build the `AppInstance` for our game of HighRoller, we'll a **Counterfactual App Ethereum contract** that contains the application logic for HighRoller.
+To build the `AppInstance` for our game of High Roller, we'll a **Counterfactual App Ethereum contract** that contains the application logic for HighRoller.
 Since this guide will focus on how to use Counterfactual to **interact** with virtual state channels, we've written and deployed [HighRoller.sol](https://github.com/counterfactual/monorepo/blob/master/packages/apps/contracts/HighRollerApp.sol) for you.

 The application logic for a Counterfactual app must include structures and methods that answer the questions: